 aripiprazole may add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicines for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicines or narcotics, medicines for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any CNS depressants while you are taking aripiprazole.

-Aripiprazole may cause drowsiness, trouble with thinking, or trouble with controlling movements.
+Aripiprazole may cause drowsiness, trouble with thinking, or trouble with controlling movements, which may lead to falls, fractures or other injuries.
 Make sure you know how you react to aripiprazole before you drive, use machines, or do other jobs that require you to be alert, well-coordinated, or able to think well.

 Check with your doctor right away if you have any of the following symptoms while using aripiprazole: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 aripiprazole may cause tardive dyskinesia (a movement disorder) especially in elderly women.
 Check with your doctor right away if you have any of the following symptoms while taking aripiprazole: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.